mathjax/MathJax-docs/options/accessibility.rst

 .. note::

-   In version 3, the `assisitive-mml` extension was included in all the combined components, and was active by default.
+   In version 3, the `assistive-mml` extension was included in all the combined components, and was active by default.
 That is no longer the case in v4, where the other accessibility tools are included and enabled by default.
 Users who prefer the assistive